 Azure offers a dedicated storage option called Blob Storage.
 This is reserved for unstructured, REST-based object warehousing.
 Like AWS, they also have solutions for large-scale data storage and high-volume, critical workloads with their Queue Storage and Data Lake Store.
 This platform also provides users with the largest array of databases, which support three different SQL-based formats, and their Data Warehouse gives you room to grow.

-The support that Azure provides for SQL isn’t limited to storage.
-Their Server Stretch database is a hybrid that offers on- and off-premises storage for companies that use Microsoft SQL Server for their enterprise, but might utilize other protocols on the cloud.
+The support that Azure provides for SQL is not limited to storage.
+Their Server Stretch database is a hybrid that offers on- and off-premises storage for companies that use Microsoft SQL Server for their enterprise but might utilize other protocols on the cloud.
 This is the only company of the three that has a backup recovery system, which is in addition to their archival and standard system backups.

 Google Storage Services